 Oh yes!
-700 years ago, it is believed that grey-bearded men gathered under this tree-shade to discuss issues of Buganda.
-Specifically, they talked about issues like health, wealth and general standards of living.
-Whilst brain storming, they would unconsciously weave strands of grass, which in Luganda (language spoken) translates into kulanga.
-And somehow, kulanga would morph into Bulange, modern day Buganda Kingdom headquarters, and home of the kingdom parliament, also known as the Lukiko.
+700 years ago, it is believed that grey-bearded men gathered under this tree shade to discuss issues of Buganda.
+Specifically, they talked about issues like health, wealth, and general standards of living.
+Whilst brainstorming, they would unconsciously weave strands of grass, which in Luganda (language spoken) translates into kulanga.
+And somehow, Kulaga would morph into Bulange, modern-day Buganda Kingdom headquarters, and home of the kingdom parliament, also known as the Lukiko.

 The story continues

 Though rich, the Buganda history, according to John Ssempebwa, deputy CEO of the Uganda Tourism Board (UTB), has been watered down.
 “Our history has been passed on in oral literature by the fireside,” he begins.
-“Consequently the narrative always takes twists and turns to suit the times and a particular given audience.”
-However, the facts remain that the Baganda have always had a common ancestry and that it was the Bulange-kind-of-Lukiko (parliament) which impressed Arab traders, explorers and missionary’s centuries ago.
+“Consequently the narrative always takes twists and turns to suit the times and a particularly given audience.”
+However, the facts remain that the Baganda have always had a common ancestry and that it was the Bulange-kind-of-Lukiko (parliament) that impressed Arab traders, explorers, and missionary centuries ago.

-One look at the post Bemba Buganda Lukiko, Ssemanda agrees that Kintu was more progressive, as he boosted the number of pioneer clans from five to more than 50.
+One look at the post-Bemba Buganda Lukiko, Ssemanda agrees that Kintu was more progressive, as he boosted the number of pioneer clans from five to more than 50.
 Ssemanada believes that Kintu paved a way for growth that would see his predecessors thrive and Buganda grow even bigger.
-But see, it was not just numbers, it had to be structures too, mostly defined by the exposure the kings had.
-“The Bulange where we are standing today, was the idea of Kabaka Muteesa II who saw a similar building in Ireland,” Ssemanda states.
+But see, it was not just numbered, it had to be structured too, mostly defined by the exposure the kings had.
+“The Bulange where we are standing today was the idea of Kabaka Muteesa II who saw a similar building in Ireland,” Ssemanda states.
 “He asked why Buganda cannot have a similar structure for the Lukiko, in 1953, the idea was born.”